 Traction is tangible proof measured in users and sales that customers love your product and are happy to pay for it.
 This can be gathered through your various sales channels, CRM systems and social media channels.
 It can also be tied back to the SOM (share of market) reflecting your ability to address the target market you outlined.
 If you haven’t made sales yet, the key is to show traction in a way that supports the research you’ve done and shows true customer engagement with potential sales.

 3. Growth Strategy

 Investors want to see Focus.
-There is a famous story when Bill Gates and Warren Buffet were both asked what is the most important question for a business leader?
+There is a famous story when Bill Gates and Warren Buffet were both asked what is the most important quality for a business leader?
 Each independently wrote ‘FOCUS’.
+This translates into your business focus on growth.
 Does it look like your business can actually scale?
 Can you explain your unique selling point?
-Or, explain cost of acquisition of customers and the cost of keeping them i.e. their lifetime value?
+Or, explain the cost of acquisition of customers and the cost of keeping them i.e. their lifetime value?
 This is an area that you need to dig down into and know your numbers.